nuxt/content/docs/content/en/themes/docs.md

 ---
 title: Docs Theme
 menuTitle: Docs
-description: 'Create your documentation with @nuxt/content docs theme in minutes.'
+description: 'Create your documentation with @nuxt/content docs theme in seconds!'
 category: Themes
 position: 8
 version: 1
 ---

-Create a beautiful documentation like this website in minutes ✨
+Create a beautiful documentation like this website in seconds ✨

 <alert type="info">